-But none had as a great an impact as Felix Baumgarter’s famous free-fall broadcast, Jumping From Space! – Red Bull Space Dive.
+However, none had as great of an impact as Felix Baumgarter’s famous free-fall broadcast, Jumping From Space! – Red Bull Space Dive.

-The event was a huge success and went viral on social media before the actual event even occirred.
+The event was a huge success and went viral on social media before the actual event even occurred.
 On YouTube, the clip has more than 83 million views!

 If we were to describe the Red Bull brand in 2 words, we would use courage and adventure.
-By sponsoring extreme sports events such as this, Red Bull successfully associate themselves with the enthusiasm and desire to conquer the world for a general audience.
+By sponsoring extreme sports events such as this, one of Red Bull’s branded content ideas is to successfully associate themselves with the enthusiasm and desire to conquer the world.